ramirorichmand/RR10_MyStudyPlan/README.md

 ### Coding Interview Preparation Plan
 designed by [@ardulat](https://github.com/ardulat), revised by me.

 This is my personal coding interview preparation plan that I hope to follow during the time frame.
 Many things were adopted from other interview prep guides, some were suggested by top KZ coders that I know.
-Everything was then customized according to my knowledge and experience.
-Feel free to customize it for yourself.
+Everything was then customised according to my knowledge and experience.  <!-- Feel free to customise it for yourself. -->

 **Time frame**: ~6 month (mid May - mid November)